 Read it here.

-Guyana Chronicle’s Petamber Persaud wrote about the Burt Award including my second place win in 2014.
-EXCERPT: “Musical Youth by Joanne C. Hillhouse is a series of conversations on various subjects like racism, shadeism, relationships – man/woman, family, consequences of liaisons – sins of grand/parents falling on their descendants.
+April 2015 – Guyana Chronicle – “Preserving Our Literary Heritage”by Petamber Persaud – “Musical Youth by Joanne C. Hillhouse is a series of conversations on various subjects like racism, shadeism, relationships – man/woman, family, consequences of liaisons – sins of grand/parents falling on their descendants.
 It is also a love story of two gifted musicians who found their way through music while working on (a) summer musical.
 The story is fast-paced and engaging, a writer doing an excellent job with her tools of trade right down to a song titled ‘Melanin’ written by the two protagonists.”
 See the full article on page 3 or read it here.

 Read here: oh-gad-article2

-ABS TV interviewed me about Musical Youth and a CODE sponsored writing workshop I had been commissioned to organize and facilitate.
+November 2014 – ABS TV interview about Musical Youth and a CODE sponsored writing workshop I had been commissioned to organize and facilitate.
+Then they did this report.
 EXCERPT: “She’s part of this group of young people who are just in love with the arts.”

-November 2014 – This profile coincided with the launch of my book Musical Youth; in fact, the picture used is from the launch and it’s a presentation of 15 copies of the book (sponsored by the Canadian non-profit CODE) to the Antigua and Barbuda Public Library.
+November 2014 – Antigua Guardian – This profile coincided with the launch of my book Musical Youth; in fact, the picture used is from the launch and it’s a presentation of 15 copies of the book (sponsored by the Canadian non-profit CODE) to the Antigua and Barbuda Public Library.